banzaicloud/istio-external-demo/README.md

 # Restricting access to external services in Istio

-> This example setup was primarily prepared for this [blog post](https://banzaicloud.com/blog/istio-external-demo), where you can read more.
+> This example setup was primarily prepared for this [blog post](https://banzaicloud.com/blog/istio-external-demo/), where you can read more.

-## Goals with the demo
+## Goals of the demo

 - Deny access towards all external services by default (from a particular application namespace)
 - Explicitly whitelist which applications are allowed to call which external services (even if applications are in the same namespace)